kobare/techietuts2022/_posts/docker/2022-19-04-dockerize-a-rails-app.markdown

 {% endhighlight %}

-*NB: You may need to prepend "sudo" for it work if you have not specified a user in your Dockerfile, but remember that it is bad practice to use privileged permissions as it can escalate security issues.
-Always specify a user with least priviledges in the Dockerfile.*
+*NB: You may need to prepend "sudo" for it work if you have not specified a user in your Dockerfile, but remember that it is bad practice to use privileged permissions as it can allow an attacker to escalate privileges on the host.
+Always specify a user with least privileges in the Dockerfile.*

 The first (local's) port is beeing mapped to the second (container's )port.
 Open the browser and navigate to the localhost on port 3005.